Aichi-Chang/SEI-Project-4/README.md

 ### 🚩 Project-4 - Workbench (Solo) ###

 The final project of the software engineering immersive course at GA London.
-The assignment was to create a **full-stack application** in within **one week**.
+The assignment was to create a **full-stack application** within **one week**.
 Worked solo as a software engineer along side with a UX designer.

 Workbench is a schedule management app aimed at designers or students managing their on-going projects.
 Different users will have a clean board to themselves to start with and they will be able to add and update notes or to-do lists.
 The platform enables users to track their work flow online.